What is a 100% mortgage?

 The main difference is that your family member won’t earn interest on their savings.

-The upside is that, when it comes to your own monthly mortgage payments, you’ll only pay interest on the difference between the total value of the mortgage and the amount of savings held in the linked account – ie you’ll pay less interest than you would if the savings weren’t there.
+The upside is that, when it comes to your own monthly mortgage payments, you’ll only pay interest on the difference between the total value of the mortgage and the amount of savings held in the linked account – so you’ll pay less interest than you would if the savings weren’t there.

 Family link mortgages

 The Post Office offers a 'family link mortgage', which it describes as a 100% mortgage as you don't need to put down a deposit.

 However, it actually combines a 90% mortgage with a 10% loan, which is raised in the form of a mortgage against your relative's home.
 They will need to be mortgage-free to qualify.

-Other lenders also offer similar products with different names.
+Other lenders offer similar products with different names.
 You should talk to a whole-of-market mortgage adviser to get a full understanding of all the deals currently out there.

 The risk of negative equity